Bring Science to the Public at Phipps

 - Take part in a science communication workshop at Phipps.
-Facilitated by the science education and research department, this learning opportunity is designed to help you develop tools for communicating scientific concepts to the public.
+Facilitated by the research and science education department, this learning opportunity is designed to help you develop tools for communicating scientific concepts to the public.

 What are the benefits of participating?

 - Work with informal education experts to develop your skills in communicating science to the public.

 - Network with colleagues from multiple disciplines who are equally committed to sharing their work with the public.

 - Share your work with a diverse public audience forum at Phipps.

 - Attend a one-day science communication workshop on Sat., March 23 from 9 a.m. – 3:30 p.m.

 - Create a table display kit using existing equipment and tools from your research.

 - Take part in a one-hour table prototyping session on either Tues., April 2 or Wed., April 3, both from 4 – 5 p.m.

 - Write a blog post about your experiences as a scientist to share via Phipps’ website.